Can You Crack This Intriguing Ramanujan Equation? Let's Solve It Together!

 guptaditya21

-I just got the question and try to solve it and then I got two real values of x and two imaginary value of x and 4 real values of y I just consider the real values
+I just received the question and attempted to solve it.
+I obtained two real values of x, two imaginary values of x, and four real values of y.
+I only considered the real values.

 Thank you